wxwern/cs2103t-tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. A user with familiarity with common Unix/Linux shell command syntax should find the syntax of SJ++ to match their habits and easy to pick up.
+4. A user with familiarity with common Unix/Linux shell command syntax should find the syntax of Jobby to match their habits and easy to pick up.
 5. The command syntax should not conflict with something that a user could plausibly use as legitimate data input.